dandev237/weatherapp/README.md

 # Weather App

 Weather App is a Spring Boot application that fetches and manages weather data from the Open Meteo API.
-It uses MongoDB for data storage and provides a RESTful API for accessing and manipulating temperature data.
+It uses MongoDB for data storage and Kafka for messaging.
+The application provides a RESTful API for accessing and manipulating temperature data.

 This application has been developed as part of a recruitment process.